kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 1. First, we do `npm run deploy-client`,
 2. which runs `build-client` first,
-3. which runs `test` first, (see, we are just following where the `&&` leads us, which is why `firebase deploy` won't run just yet)
+3. which runs `test` first, (see, we are just following where a script and its `&&` lead us, which is why `firebase deploy` won't run just yet)
 4. which runs `lint`,
 5. which brings us to `lint:js` first, and next, `lint:css`,
 6. then back to `cd client`, followed by `npm i` and `npm run build`,
-7. and finally, `firebase deploy`'s turn to run.
+7. and finally, it's `firebase deploy`'s turn to run.

 **Tip**: If the changes you made are full-stack, you could have a script that deploys 'client' and 'server' together: